friflo/Friflo.Json.Fliox/Engine/README.md

     Console.WriteLine($"all targets: {allTargets.Count}");                  // > all targets: 1000
 }
 ```

-This feature is work in progress. todo:
+This feature is work in progress but ready to use.
+The following operations will be executed by the ECS automatically.
+For now the application must execute them itself.

 - [ ] Update index by all methods adding, removing or updating a link component
 - [ ] Remove link component from index if entity is deleted